emberjs/rfcs/text/0051-strategies.md

 }
 ```

 Note, that `strategies` is an optional property.
-If you don't pass it to the constructor or `strategies` is an empty array, you effectively "opting out" of the feature and using the default behaviour.
+If you don't pass it to the constructor or `strategies` is an empty array, you're effectively "opting out" of the feature and using the default behaviour.

 This change should be behind an experiment flag, `STRATEGIES`.
 This will allow us to start experimenting with different strategies right away and not being tied to a particular release cycle.